made from nature, compostable when outlived, handmade

 If you are not a coffee drinker, rasp a red beet, add a bit of salt, stir, wait a little, squeeze a bit of it in a cup and you have your red beet ink at hand.
 In this way the cards will keep their compostable nature.

-A video on how the cards were made,
+A video on how the screenprints were made,

 on the foraging, the paint making and the rooting: